Diving in Sudan

 Back on the reef, the walls and plateaus are the very model of coral health.
 Vibrant and robust table corals and soft corals are blanketed by hundreds of anthias and fairy basslets colourfully fluttering hither and thither.
 Black corals host many examples of the curious long-nosed hawkfish.

 The occasional Napoleon wrasse and humphead parrotfish might also cruise by.
 You may notice that the sharks appear more curious than normal.
-This is because they used to be fed here and, although they apparently are no more, they still behave with an air of expectation.
+This is because they used to be fed by visiting liveaboards here and, although this activity has ceased, they still behave with an air of expectation.

 The Toyota Wreck (aka the Blue Belt Wreck) - This cargo ship sank in 1977 with its load of cars, trucks, tractors and spare parts, which explains the automotive moniker.
 In a vain attempt the refloat the vessel, the cargo was removed to the surrounding sea bed.